 What is Hypnosis?

 That’s a big question, and if you ask 20 different hypnotists you are likely to get 20 different answers.
-A good place to start might be the American Psychological Association:
+The truth is that we still are learning a great deal about how hypnosis works.
+However, a good place to start might be the American Psychological Association:

 In 2014 the Society of Psychological Hypnosis (Div.
 30 of the APA) prepared the following official definitions: